kids-first/kf-dev-single-cell-rna/docs/SWANS_PRELIMINARY_ANALYSIS.md

 - `input_dir_list`: Input data from one or more of doubletFinder, soupX, cell ranger in directories
 - `input_dir_src_list`: Source of input dirs, options: doubletFinder, soupX, cellranger
 #### Input data from _tar balls_, if applicable
-- `input_dir_list`: Input data from one or more of doubletFinder, soupX, cell ranger in tar balls
+- `input_tar_list`: Input data from one or more of doubletFinder, soupX, cell ranger in tar balls
-- `input_dir_src_list`: Source of input tar balls, options: doubletFinder, soupX, cellranger Must have one of, or both a `directories` or `tar balls` input
+- `input_tar_src_list`: Source of input tar balls, options: doubletFinder, soupX, cellranger Must have one of, or both a `directories` or `tar balls` input
 ### Required with defaults:
 - `organism`: `human`.
 Other optinon is `mouse`